KiOui/CLST-2020/README.md

 ### Automatic import of CLAM data

 For our project to function, we need to know what CLAM profiles, input templates and parameters are used.
-Therefor, when pressing ```Save``` on the admin page of a Script, we automatically ask the CLAM server for its data and import it in our database model.
+Therefor, when pressing ```Save and refresh``` on the admin page of a Script, we automatically ask the CLAM server for its data and import it in our database model.
 Upon resaving, all profiles, input templates and parameters are recreated.
 Input templates are static and need not to be modified as are profiles.

 #### Setting default values for parameters